RuslanBashirov/social-links/README.md

 To get user interactions graph send GET request to _your_server_address_:_your_port_/userInteraction/getUserInteractionGraph
-In response one gets response in JSON form, for example:
+In response one gets JSON form, for example:
 ```
 {
     "1": [